sherySJ/sherySJ/README.md

 ## I'm a Student, Learner and a Developer!

-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Next.js + dotnet
 - 🥅 2024 Goals: Build amazing applications in Next.JS
 - ⚡ Fun fact: I love to hike and read